silvest/HEPfit/Doxygen/INSTALL.md

 A `hepfit-config` script can be found in the `<CMAKE_INSTALL_PREFIX>/bin/` directory, which can be invoked with the following options:

-   * `--cflags` to obtain the include path needed for compilation against the `HEPfit` library
+   * `--cflags`: to obtain the include path needed for compilation against the `HEPfit` library

-   * `--libs` to obtain the flags needed for linking against the `HEPfit` library
+   * `--libs`: to obtain the flags needed for linking against the `HEPfit` library

 **Examples:**
 The example programs can be found in the `HEPfit` build directory: